google/closure-templates/java/src/com/google/template/soy/jbcsrc/README.md

 be arbitrary expressions.
 The AST and current implementation imply that they are.

-TODO(lukes): change soy semantics to ensure that switch case expressions are constants, then the implementation could resolve to something like a Java `switch()` statement, which would be preferable.
+TODO(lukes): change Soy semantics to ensure that switch case expressions are constants, then the implementation could resolve to something like a Java `switch()` statement, which would be preferable.